How to Maximize Email Marketing Potential with Marketing CRM

 Never ignore the reports and analytics

-CRM and marketing automation software comes with built-in email marketing campaign reports and analytics.
+CRM and marketing automation software come with built-in email marketing campaign reports and analytics.
 These analytics aren’t there for no reason.

 The reports and analytics let you track whether your emails and links are being opened or getting clicked.
 With such data shown in numbers and graphs, you can take email personalization one step further by hyper-segmenting your audience according to their interests.
 Or more, you can immediately send a follow-up email based on their interests.